-In 2017, in addition to scheduled samples, 117 unscheduled samples were collected and analysed in 2017.
-Forty five (45) samples were in response to customer or staff requests and seventy two (72) were in response to operational incidents or planned capital construction activities such as water main breaks or water main construction.
-All results were within the guideline recommended limits with the exception of 1 sample which had a turbidity of 7 NTU which was determined to be a direct result of planned construction work on cast iron pipe.
-Subsequent flushing and retesting resulted in acceptable turbidity results.
+In addition to scheduled samples, 103 unscheduled samples were collected and analysed in 2018.
+Twenty three (23) samples were in response to customer or staff requests and eighty (80) were in response to operational incidents or planned capital construction activities such as water main breaks or water main construction.
+All results were within the guideline recommended limits with the exception of 2 sample from the same location on a new main which had not been connected to the system which had detected total coliform.
+Subsequent flushing and retesting resulted in zero total coliform.